boldbi/bold-bi-docs/docs/faq/how-to-reset-database-for-bold-bi-application.md

 ---

 # How to reset the database of the Bold BI application?
-Resetting the application database details in the Bold BI application requires updating the database details in various locations.
+Resetting the application database details in the Bold BI application requires updating the application database details in different places.

 1. Updating the database details for Bold BI Server.
 2. Updating the database details for Bold BI tenants.